Thursday, 31 March 2022

 Then I drove up Munro Road to retrace (in reverse) the route that I used to walk home from hockey after games afternoons at school.
 Two strange things happened.
 Firstly I remembered a particular thought that I had one day walking down the road about forty-five years ago.
 I could remember thinking about symmetry just as I passed where I was when I was thinking about it, almost as if I had gone back in time.
 And secondly when I reached the school playing fields - they were gone!
 The space where they were is now a housing estate.

-Thursday 10 March 2022
+Thursday, 10 March 2022

 The lark did not ascend for us

 I booked tickets a while ago to Vaughn Williams’ The Lark Ascending at the City Halls, which I thought would be a nice evening out for James and me.
-Unfortunately I wrote on the calendar that the venue would be the Royal Concert Hall.
+Unfortunately I wrongly wrote on the calendar that the venue would be the Royal Concert Hall.
 So this evening we went for a pre-theatre dinner to Ask Italian in Renfrew Street before our concert, but as we crossed the road at twenty past seven James commented that the Royal Concert Hall looked very quiet; in fact there were no people going into it or hanging about outside it at all.
 I checked the tickets and realised my mistake.
 Oh dear, and by now it was twenty-five past; there was no way we were going to get there in time for the 7.30 p.m. start.
 We briefly debated heading to the City Halls for a drink and then going in to the concert after the interval, but then decided to cut our losses and go to the cinema instead since we were right beside Cineworld.
 We got tickets for The Batman, and treated ourselves to a 4XD showing, which meant that we were thrown around in our seats during the many action scenes, rather like our recent dune-bashing experience!
 The film was very long; nearly three hours, but it did hold my attention and I quite liked the slight change of attitude that Batman learned by the end.
-However Robert Pattinson was an awfully sullen Batman, and the film was so dark as to be almost dreary - James commented that each film incarnation of Batman seems to be more downbeat and despairing.
+However Robert Pattinson was an awfully sullen Batman, and the film was so dark as to be almost dreary - James commented that each film incarnation of Batman seems to be more downbeat and despairing than the last!

-Wednesday 9 March 2022
+Wednesday, 9 March 2022

 Nearly Spring